 It is always best to ask before the work is done to know what the cost of servicing your cesspool will be.

 Your cesspool needs to be maintained.
-Proper cesspool maintenance can help preserve your cesspools health for years.
-Treat it poorly and you are setting yourself up huge costs down the road.
+Proper septic system maintenance can help preserve the health of your cesspool for years.
+Treat it poorly and you are setting yourself up to huge costs down the road.

-- Have your cesspool regularly pumped and maintained by a license professional
+- Have your cesspool regularly pumped and maintained by a licensed professional

 - Pay attention and fix toilets that run continuously or are leaking.
 This will fill up a cesspool quickly

-- Do not flush feminine hygiene products, or paper products other than toilet paper.
+- Do not flush feminine hygiene products, or paper products other than septic safe toilet paper.

 - Do not use powder soap, always use liquid soap

-- Never put any plastic parts down the your drains
+- Never put any plastic parts down your drains

 - Do not flush baby wipes down the toilet (even if they say flushable)